mitre/menelaus/README.md

   This project uses `black` and `flake8` for code formatting and linting, respectively.
-To satisfy these requirements when contributing, you may run the following from the root directory:
+To satisfy these requirements when contributing, you may use them as the linter/formatter in your IDE, or manually run the following from the root directory:
   ```python
   flake8                 # lint
   black ./src/menelaus   # formatting